igormironchik/read-excel/README.md

 MS Office and Google Sheets, so I believe that there is an issue in the documentation of `LABEL` record.

 Thanks for using this library.

+# Comparison

+I found on GitHub pure C [libxls](https://github.com/libxls/libxls) librarys with almost identical functionality.
+Dry numbers say that `test/complex` test with `read-excel` runs by 1029 ms, whereas this test with `libxls` runs by 304 ms, what less more than in 3 times.
+This is comparison of C vs C++ in my opinion, like light speed and bullet, as I always say about C/C++ comparison.
+But C++ this is higher abstraction, that allows to use `read-excel` more developer friendly.
+But if for your project performance is very important, then `libxls` is for you.